-Many clients do not understand how their financial advisor is paid.
+Many investors do not understand how their financial advisor is compensated.

 Fee-based: Typically the advisor will charge a fee for putting together a financial plan for you.
 If you chose to implement the recommendations in the plan, such as the purchase of insurance, an annuity, or investments, the implementation will typically be done via the sale of commissioned products.

 Fee-only: The advisor charges a fee for the services rendered.
 This can be one-time or ongoing based upon the nature of your relationship and the services rendered.
 Fees may be hourly, flat or retainer based, or based upon a percentage of the assets under advisement.

 Why should you care how your advisor is paid?
 Because his/her compensation can impact the choice of the products recommended to you and your return from those products.

 An advisor who is paid via commissions will likely recommend those products that offer him a commission or sales load.
 Sales people generally sell what they are incented to sell.
 Commissions can, therefore result in a huge conflict of interest for your advisor.
 Does she suggest the very best and lowest cost products or does she suggest those products that pay her the highest commission?

 Fee-only advisors do not have this inherent conflict of interest because they are paid by the client, not the financial product provider.
 They are free to suggest the best investment vehicles and financial products for each client’s individual situation.